A Cuban Frita is at its simplest a hamburger made of equal parts ground beef and chorizo. But it is so much more than isn’t it?

 - First things first, let’s make the dipping sauce by adding the ketchup and mayonnaise in a bowl and mixing well.
 Set aside.

 - Now it’s time for the Frita.
 In a large bowl combine the ground beef and fresh chorizo out of the casing.
-Then we are going to season with salt, pepper, and paprika.
+Then we are going to season with salt, pepper, paprika, and tablespoon of ketchup.
 Finally we will add the grated onion.
 Mix everything in gently so everything is well combined and homogeneous, but don’t over mix because you don’t want the meat to become tough.

 - Make 6 to 8 balls from the mixture, then smash them gently.
 They should be very thin.